cantino/mcfly/README.md

 ```

 ### Fuzzy Searching
 To enable fuzzy searching, set `MCFLY_FUZZY` to an integer.
 0 is off; higher numbers weight toward shorter matches.
-Try a few values and [report what works best for you](https://github.com/cantino/mcfly/issues/183)!
+Values in the 2-5 range get good results so far; try a few and [report what works best for you](https://github.com/cantino/mcfly/issues/183)!

 bash / zsh:
 ```bash